 The written notice of investigation shall notify the parties that making false statements or knowingly submitting false information during the resolution process is prohibited by the College and may constitute an independent basis for disciplinary sanctions, up to and including suspension or expulsion of a student or termination of an employee’s employment.

 The notice shall be provided prior to the initial interview of any party, and within a sufficient amount of time to prepare.
 Parties will be also be provided advance notice in writing of the date, time, location, participants, and purpose of any interview, hearing, or meeting in the investigation and resolution process.

 If, during the course of investigation, the College determines that additional allegations will be investigated as part of the pending complaint, the Title IX Coordinator or designee will provide written notice of the additional allegations to any identified Complainant(s) or Respondent(s).

 - Right to an Advisor

 Both a Complainant and a Respondent are given the opportunity to have support or advice through the reporting and if applicable, investigative and disciplinary processes.
 Either the Complainant or the Respondent may have an individual accompany them at their own expense to any meetings, interviews, or hearings related to the matter - these individuals are called “advisors.”
-The advisor may be a friend, victim advocate, lawyer, employee, family member, or other person chosen by the Complainant or Respondent.
+The advisor may be a friend, victim advocate, lawyer, employee, family member, college counselor, or other person chosen by the Complainant or Respondent.
 The roles and expectations of a person serving as an advisor are explained as follows: